This weekend didn’t go quite the way we thought it would. We ended up spending about ten hours in the emergency room with this poor boy.

 Next time we saw him, he had a straight arm and a happy grin — which probably had something to do with all the morphine on board.
 No more crying or pain!

-And that’s the theme of this week’s coloring page.
+And that’s the theme of this week’s No More Tears coloring page.
 God promises that in Heaven, He’ll wipe every tear from our eye.
-There’ll be no more death or mourning or crying or pain — even without the help of morphine!
+There’ll be no more death or mourning or crying or pain.
+And this happy state will last forever and ever — no morphine necessary.

 I posted a couple of photos on social media requesting prayer for our sweet boy.
 It hurts a mama’s heart to see her child in so much pain.

-And if that sketch isn’t enough to give you a detailed picture of the accident, Daniel’s brother Isaac used some Lego mini-figures to tell the same story:
+And if that sketch isn’t enough to give you a detailed mental image of the accident, Daniel’s brother Isaac used some Lego mini-figures to tell the same story.

 As you might imagine, with eight extremely active boys, we’ve had our fair share of fractures over the years.
 This mishap brings our total to 11 broken bones since first starting our family.
 Unless you count parents, too, in which case a fractured wrist and three busted ribs for Dad plus three broken toes (all separate accidents) for Mom bring the tally to 18.

 Our daughters are fairly active, too, but none them have ever broken any bones.
-Stitches are another story.
+Stitches, however, are another story.
 We’ve had at least 40 or 50 of those — I’ve completely lost count!

 At any rate, we hope you all have a blessed, trauma-free week!
 If you like to color, come back again next Sunday for another free printable coloring page.
-Or you can look here to download any of the designs I’ve published in the past.
+Or look here to download any of the designs I’ve published in the past: Free Christian Coloring Pages

 If you’d prefer a bound collection, check out my Color the Word series.
-These richly-detailed, Scripture-based coloring books were designed with grown-ups in mind, but can be enjoyed by all ages.
+I designed these richly-detailed, Scripture-based coloring books with grown-ups in mind.
+But they can be enjoyed by all ages.
 They’re even available in Spanish!